CelesteRCodes/CelesteRCodes/README.md

 * https://github.com/CelesteRCodes

 Feel free to ask me about anything, especially any of my interests! <br>
-I want to LEARN all that I can when it comes to this big world of programming.
+I want to LEARN all that I can when it comes to this big world of programming. <br>
 So yes, I'm open to collab on anything!
 Don't be shy!

 Skills: (multiple certificates earned; still polishing syntax 😉)
 * Python